WET — Western European Time

 About Western European Time (WET)

-Western European Time (WET) is a standard time zone with an exact offset of UTC+0:00.
-It is one of the main time standards used in the far western part of Europe and nearby Atlantic territories, and it matches Coordinated Universal Time in winter.
+Western European Time, abbreviated WET, is a time standard with an exact offset of UTC+0.
+It is one of the core time references used in parts of Western Europe and Atlantic territories where local civil time aligns directly with Coordinated Universal Time during standard time.

-WET is used in parts of Portugal, parts of Spain, and the Faroe Islands during standard time.
-On this page, the principal cities associated with WET include Las Palmas de Gran Canaria, Santa Cruz de Tenerife, La Laguna, Telde, Arona, Tórshavn, Klaksvík, Fuglafjørður, Tvøroyri, and Miðvágur.
-In practice, this means the Canary Islands follow WET rather than mainland Spain’s usual Central European Time, which is important for travelers booking domestic Spanish flights and for companies coordinating between Madrid and Tenerife.
+WET is used in Faroe Islands, Portugal, and Spain.
+On this page, key cities associated with WET include Las Palmas de Gran Canaria, Santa Cruz de Tenerife, La Laguna, Telde, Arona, Tórshavn, Klaksvík, Fuglafjørður, Tvøroyri, and Miðvágur, which makes the abbreviation especially relevant for people coordinating business, travel, or family schedules across these locations.

 WET and Daylight Saving Time